AllyPham04/Sign-Language-Recognition-App/README.md

 > **Note:** If you want to directly test the system, you can SKIP this step.

 ### Hugging Face
 We have deployed this system on HuggingFace.
-You can view it here.
-(CHÈN LINK)
+You can view it [here](https://allypham-signlanguagelearningapp.hf.space/).

 ## 📄 Results